-Regional real estate group urges canceling open houses to fight spread of coronavirus
+Regional real estate group acts to halt open houses to fight spread of coronavirus

 Those buyers are in for a disappointment.
 The Fed’s rate is only loosely correlated to mortgage rates.
 In response to surging refinance applications, many banks have actually raised mortgage rates in recent weeks.

-Even before the recommended halt on open houses, some brokers predicted home-buying activity would likely slow in coming weeks, as pandemic-induced market pressure dampens economic activity.
+Even before the recommended halt on open houses, some brokers predicted homebuying activity would likely slow in coming weeks, as pandemic-induced market pressure dampens economic activity.

 However, new research by Zillow suggests any slowdown that does occur may not last long.